-С ontrols

-• Cash flow monitoring by Finance Team and reported to FRA quarterly

-• Annual review by FRA of cash-backed free reserves minimum figure

-• Monthly monitoring and reporting.

-• Robust recruitment procedures involving Trustees

-Pre employment references

-Thorough induction

-Budget for L&D for senior managers

-Use of 360 input into appraisals

-• Health & Safety Manager in place (reporting to Director of HR), to specifically lead Safeguarding.

-• Basic Safeguarding training provided for all staff through eLearning, and additional in-depth training provided for Designated Safeguarding Officers.

-SMT monitoring and CEO reports to Trustees

-• Fundraising and Communications Committee meetings

-Periodic review of Donations Policy

-Board approval required for major new initiatives

-• Donations Policy

-• Threshold of £10k for confirming donations are from a legitimate source

-Recruitment of Trustees with relevant experience and succession planning

-Nominations and Governance Committee

-• Budget in place for trustee training and relevant staff

-External advice taken if Board lacks relevant skill

-• Governance Review

-Formalise induction of new trustees
+Risk Cause & Effect Controls Failure to maintain adequate cash flow Suppliers not being paid on time, delays in staff Cash flow monitoring by Finance Team and reported to FRA quarterly expenses reimbursement.
+Need for overdraft facilities.
+Ultimately leading to Annual review by FRA of cash-backed free reserves minimum figure inability to continue to operate.
+Monthly monitoring and reporting.
+Lack of appropriate skills of SMT Poor performance against budget Robust recruitment procedures involving Trustees High number of grievances Pre employment references or staff turnover in a Thorough induction department Budget for L&D for senior managers Whistleblowing Use of 360 input into appraisals Failure to comply with the Health & Safety Manager in place (reporting to Director of HR), to specifically lead Safeguarding. requirements to have not been properly satisfactorily report reported.
+Safeguarding issues Basic Safeguarding training provided for all staff through eLearning, and additional in-depth training provided for Designated Safeguarding Officers.
+Inappropriate Increase in complaints and SMT monitoring and CEO reports to Trustees Fundraising activities undertaken negative media comment leading to loss of funding.
+Financial mismanagement Fundraising and Communications Committee meetings arragreamon leading to audit and Periodic review of Donations Policy investigations.
+Lack of funds threatens charity existence.
+Board approval required for major new initiatives Donations Policy Threshold of £10k for confirming donations are from a legitimate source Board does not have required skills Lack of specific skills on Board leading to Recruitment of Trustees with relevant experience and succession planning poor strategic direction.
+Resulting inability to meet Nominations and Governance Committee charitable objectives and wasted resources.
+Budget in place for trustee training and relevant staff External advice taken if Board lacks relevant skill ■ Governance Review Formalise induction of new trustees